MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### project

 Let's use the [project](kusto/query/projectoperator.md) operator to simplify our view and select a specific subset of columns.
-This is often more efficient and easier to read than viewing all columns.
+Using `project` is often more efficient and easier to read than viewing all columns.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKEnMTlUwNACyCorys1KTSxSCSxJLUnUUwCpCKgtSAXs3VfgwAAAA" target="_blank">Run the query</a>